-Furthermore, the MFEM presented, as opposed to other methods, has the advantages of a good meshless method concerning the easy introduction of the nodes connectivity in a bounded time of order n.
-The method proposed also shares some advantages with the FEM such as: (a) the simplicity of the shape functions, (b) C_0 continuity between elements, (c) an easy introduction of the boundary conditions, and (d) symmetric matrices.
+Furthermore, the Meshless Finite Element Method presented, as opposed to other methods, has the advantages of a good meshless method concerning the easy introduction of the nodes connectivity in a bounded time of order n.
+The method proposed also shares some advantages with the FEM such as: a) the simplicity of the shape functions, b) C_0 continuity between elements, c) an easy introduction of the boundary conditions, and d) symmetric matrices.

-The FIC formulation can be successfully used in a Lagrangian formulation in order to eliminate spurious pressure oscillations.
+The Finite Calculus (FIC) formulation can be successfully used in a lagrangian formulation in order to eliminate spurious pressure oscillations.

-Both the Lagrangian formulation and the MFEM are the key ingredients to solve FSI problems including with free-surface, breaking waves and collapse situations.
+Both the lagrangian formulation and the MFEM are the key ingredients to solve fluidstructure interaction problems including with free-surface, breaking waves and collapse situations.